raspberrypilearning/stress-ball/en/step_6.md

 --- /task ---

 --- task ---
-Click on your stress ball to try out the new sound effect.
+Click on your stress ball again to try out the new sound effect.
 --- /task ---